silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/11_Partial_Template_Caching.md

    All keys of `$CacheKey` are processed, concatenated and the final value is hashed.
    If there are no values defined, this step is skipped.

-4. Make the final key vaule
+4. Make the final key value

    A string produced by concatenation of all the values mentioned above is used as the final value.